Benny Andersson: Early life

 Göran Bror Benny Andersson was born 16 December 1946 in the Vasastan district of Stockholm to civil engineer Gösta Andersson (1912–1973) and his wife Laila (1920–1971).
 His sister Eva-Lis Andersson followed in 1948.
-Andersson's musical background comes from his father and grandfather (Efraim); they both enjoyed playing the accordion, and at six, Benny got his own.
-His father and grandfather taught him Swedish folk music, traditional music, and schlager.
-The first records Benny bought were "Du Bist Musik" by Italian schlager singer Caterina Valente and Elvis Presley's "Jailhouse Rock".
+Andersson's musical interest was spurred by his father and grandfather (Efraim), who played the accordion.
+At the age of six, they bought him one, too, and introduced him to Swedish folk music, traditional music, and schlager.
+The first records he owned were "Du Bist Musik" by Italian schlager singer Caterina Valente and Elvis Presley's "Jailhouse Rock".
 He was especially impressed by the flip side, "Treat Me Nice", as this featured a piano.
 This variety of different kinds of music influenced him through the years.

 At ten, Andersson got his own piano and taught himself to play.
-He left school at 15 and began to perform at youth clubs.
+He was influenced by Elmore James and Brian Jones, left school at 15 and began to perform at youth clubs.
 This is when he met his first girlfriend Christina Grönvall, with whom he had two children: Peter (born 1963) and Heléne (born 1965).
 In early 1964, Benny and Christina joined "Elverkets Spelmanslag" ("The Electricity Board Folk Music Group"); the name was a punning reference to their electric instruments.
 Their repertoire consisted mainly of instrumentals, including "Baby Elephant Walk"; he also wrote his first songs.

 Career

 Hep Stars (1964–1969)

 In October 1964 he joined the Hep Stars as keyboardist and they made a breakthrough in March 1965 with their hit "Cadillac", eventually becoming the most celebrated of the Swedish 1960s pop bands.
 Andersson secured his place as the band's keyboardist and musical driving force as well as a teen idol.
-The band performed mostly covers of international hits, but Andersson soon started writing his own material, and gave the band the classic hits "No Response", "Sunny Girl", "Wedding", "Consolation", "It's Nice To Be Back" and "She Will Love You," among others.
+The band performed mostly covers of international hits, but Andersson soon started writing his own material, and gave the band the classic hits "No Response", "Sunny Girl", "Wedding", "Consolation", "It's Nice To Be Back" and "She Will Love You", among others.